TECHNICAL VOCATIONAL EDUCATIONAL TRAINING (TVET)

 SEMA in partnership with Stromme Foundation East Africa is currently implementing community vocational skills training at Singida Region in the ward of Mughamo, Kinyagigi, Kijota and Mtinko in Singida Dc and Mbelekese, Ndago, Mgongo and Ntwike at Iramba Dc.

-The project aim to empower youth under privilege through imparting them with different technical skills like tailoring, knitting, poultry, horticulture, fish farming and food processing.
-We focus on youth aged 15-35 in which they are being trained in their local area starting with two weeks training up to six months depending on the trade selected.
+The project aims to empower youth under privilege through imparting them with different technical skills like tailoring, knitting, poultry, horticulture, fish farming, and food processing.
+We focus on youth aged 15-35 in which they are being trained in their local area starting with two weeks of training up to six months depending on the trade selected.

-The implementation started in 2014 up to date whereby 55 group were formed and 910 youth were trained in which 385 male and 525 female.
+The implementation started in 2014 up to date whereby 55 groups were formed and 910 youth were trained in which 385 male and 525 female.